Enzyme Finance (MLN) Price Reaches $40.29

-Enzyme Finance (CURRENCY:MLN) traded down 5% against the US dollar during the one day period ending at 15:00 PM E.T. on December 23rd.
+Enzyme Finance (CURRENCY:MLN) traded down 5% against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on December 26th.
 Enzyme Finance has a total market cap of $59.51 million and $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
-During the last week, Enzyme Finance has traded up 4.6% against the US dollar.
-One Enzyme Finance coin can now be purchased for $40.29 or 0.00121334 BTC on popular cryptocurrency exchanges.
+One Enzyme Finance coin can now be bought for about $40.29 or 0.00121334 BTC on major cryptocurrency exchanges.
+During the last seven days, Enzyme Finance has traded 4.6% higher against the U.S. dollar.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.